emacs-compat/compat/README.md

 COMPATibility Library for Emacs
 ===============================
 Find here the source for compat.el, a forwards-compatibility library for (GNU) Emacs Lisp, versions 24.4 and newer.
+The intended audience are package developers that are interested in using newer developments, without having to break compatibility.

 For information on how to use Compat, please consult the [manual].
 The latest state of development can be found in the [snapshot version].

 [manual]:
     https://elpa.gnu.org/packages/doc/compat.html